Index

 Why Multi-Agent at All

-Multi-agent solves this by splitting concerns - but it introduces coordination overhead.
-Managing that overhead is the real challenge, and the article tackles it head on.
+Multi-agent architectures solve this by splitting concerns, but they introduce coordination overhead.
+Managing that overhead is the real challenge.

 Three Orchestration Patterns

-This was the most practical section.
-Instead of organizing around “what’s impressive,” the article focuses on when to use what.
+The most practical section of the article focuses on when to use each pattern, not on what sounds impressive.

 Supervisor Pattern